CP-Unibo/sunny-cp/README.md

 [Docker documentation](https://docs.docker.com/engine/admin/volumes/volumes/)
 for more information.)

-If they `sunny_cp_container` is already running it is possible to have bash access to that container by running the following command.
+If the `sunny_cp_container` is already running it is possible to have bash access to that container by running the following command.

 ```